Unusual Malaysian Drinks You Want To Try

 Malaysians use these best body cooling drinks to beat the heatiness when the weather gets too hot.

-These are ways to stay hydrated and add to your dietary regime and stay fresh and healthy!
+These are ways to stay hydrated, add to your dietary regime, and stay fresh and healthy!

 Malaysian Drinks – Air Buah or Fruit Juice

-Malaysian local fruit makes some of the best thirst quenchers when the weather is hot.
+Malaysian local fruit makes some of the best thirst quenchers in hot weather.

 Served with ice, the fruit juice has sugar added to sweeten it and lime juice to lighten it.